Facebook Pixel Code

 Props are allowed, however they must be freestanding.
 Scenery or backdrops requiring the use of theater fly bars may not be used.
 Props, if used, must be prepared and set-up, and removed quickly.
 Judges may take excessive set-up or removal time into consideration.

-Fire, swords and knives on stage are prohibited.
+Fire, swords, and knives on stage are prohibited.
 Simulated weapons with dull, safe edges are acceptable with approval of Showstopper.

 No liquid, paint, gel, aerosol, glitter, fog, smoke, powder, paint powder, ashes, or similar substance that would affect the dancing surface is allowed, unless specifically approved by Showstopper.
 If this occurs, the routine may be scored lower by the judges.